Skip to main content

 • <volume_letter> - volume letter;

-• If you are connecting a single network drive to two or more servers, you must use the ReFS file system in conjunction with CSV (Cluster Shared Volumes) — see the Resilient File System (ReFS) overview article in the Microsoft documentation for more information.
+• if you are connecting one network volume to two or more servers, you must use the ReFS file system in conjunction with CSV (Cluster Shared Volumes) — see the Resilient File System (ReFS) overview in the Microsoft documentation.

-MultiPath-IO (MPIO) — Multi-path I/O to improve the fault tolerance of data transfer to a network disk.
+MultiPath-IO (MPIO) - Multi-path I/O to improve the fault tolerance of data transfer to a network volume.

 $session = Get-IscsiSession